maplebird/url_lookup/README.md

 Reputation comes in 4 categories:

-* Known safe.
+* `safe` - known safe.
 Websites that are known good and can be considered free of malware or questionable content.
-* Known unsafe.
+* `unsafe` - known unsafe.
 Websites that are known bad and generally have a large amount of malware or host questionable content.
-* Mixed.
-Generally, websites that are not necessarily malicious, but can be used to host malicious data
+* `mixed` - websites that are not necessarily malicious, but can be used to host malicious data
   * When querying mixed reputation websites, full URL path is checked
   * An example of a mixed reputation website is a file hosting service such as www.megaupload.com
     * Some files on it can be safe, some can be unsafe.
     * For example, querying www.megaupload.com/files/not_a_virus would return a safe reputation
     * Querying www.megaupload.com/files/my_virus would return an unsafe reputation
     * If reputation of a specific path on a mixed-reputation website is unknown, url_lookup shows mixed reputation
-* Unknown.
-Websites that are not in the url_lookup database.
+* `unknown` - websites that are not in the url_lookup database.

 By default, it is configured to listen on port 5000 and can be accessed as such.